ucm-cse-prg/fastapi-app/README.md

 ### MongoDB Initialization

 The MongoDB connection is initialized by the asynchronous `init_mongo()` function in `app/mongo.py`.
-The recommended way to run MongoDB locally is using Docker:
+To run MongoDB locally, you can use Docker:

 ```bash
 docker run -d -p 27017:27017 --name mongodb mongo
 ```

-*Tip: You might need to create a custom network for proper DNS resolution in Docker setups.*
+*Tip: A custom Docker network may be required for proper DNS resolution.*

 ### Running the Application

-Before running the application, ensure that MongoDB is installed and running on your machine.
-You can run the server in development mode with:
+Ensure that MongoDB is running on your machine, then start the server in development mode with:

 ```bash
 uv run fastapi-app
 ```

-For more options, use:
+Additional options can be viewed with:

 ```bash
 uv run fastapi-app --help